 We asked what matters most, and how you perceived the concept, ideas and vision we are considering.
 These conversations built on prior community engagement processes over several years.

 Continue reading to learn more about consultation on the Draft Concept Vision, including the exhibited materials and consultation outcomes.

-Between 4 May and 11 June 2021, the Harbour Trust invited the community to have their say on the Draft Concept Vision for Cockatoo Island.
+From early May to June 2021, we sought feedback on the Cockatoo Island Draft Concept Vision.
 Opportunities to provide feedback and learn more about the Draft Concept Vision included an online survey, a walkshop, a series of virtual workshops, a webinar and pop-up community feedback sessions.
 Additionally, the First Nations Community were invited to take a survey, participate in a one-on-one interview and attend a yarning session.

 At the heart of the feedback is the desire to respect and honour history and our heritage – both of First Nations Peoples, and Australia’s history post colonisation.
 We heard that our community want to see every facet of the island’s history respected and celebrated.
 The chance to learn of this history through experience, to know that the depth and breadth of this incredible Island’s story will be shared in a way that is living, vibrant, honouring and truthful.
 We heard the desire isn’t for a museum, but a living, tangible experience.

 The history of Cockatoo Island is continually being written.
 It is an ongoing story without an ending.
 The Harbour Trust wants to ensure all who visit for work, or for recreation feel welcome – be it to earn their livelihoods, learn and experience history and nature, or simply play, touching land, water and sky.
 After all, the island always has been a gathering place for diverse groups of people.
 New investment that brings a new level of vibrancy and liveliness to the island will be an important part in making that happen.